B2B E-Commerce: A Complete Guide to a B2B Company

 Present rich content that serves different stakeholders so they can efficiently research and evaluate your products.

-Provide detailed info including product specs, CADs, configuration guides, comparison charts, volume pricing, user reviews, and whatever else you can to allow buyers to easily answer any questions they have.
+Provide detailed info, including product specs, CADs, configuration guides, comparison charts, volume pricing, user reviews, and whatever else you can to allow buyers to easily answer any questions they have.

 Pro-Tip #5 – Embrace Flexibility

 Trends in B2B E-Commerce change just as fast as the industry changes.
 And your business needs to keep up.
 So, flexibility is key and not necessarily consistent.
-Your platform is going to have to not only fit your current needs but your future business models and strategies.
+Your platform is going to have to not only fit your current needs but also your future business models and strategies.

 Pro-Tip #6 – Go Mobile Now